 Methods.
-Peñasco Independent School District has an attendance rate for grades 9-12 during the 2016-2017 school year of 98.15% of all students and 97.39% AI students.
-PISD has a habitually truant rate for all grade levels in the 2016-2017 school year of 1.31%.
-PISD has a mobility rate for all students during the 2016-2017 school year of 8.2%.
+Peñasco Independent School District has an attendance rate during the 2017-2018 school year of 94.9% of all students and 92.7% AI students.
+PISD has a mobility rate for all students during the 2016-2017 school year of .65%.

 Conclusion.
 Peñasco Independent School District has a high attendance rate.
-American Indian student's rate of attendance is higher than all students.
+American Indian student's rate of attendance is almost equivalent to all students.